whistlegraph/aesthetic-computer/README.txt

   - [] Run a Fast 3G load test to optimize assets and make a better startup / loading sequence.

+*** global screenshot key ***
+  - [] There needs to be a system wide method of capturing a screenshot.
+    - [] Both on desktop and on mobile.
+  - [] These screenshots need to be published automatically upon getting a confirmation modal.

+*** `scream` ***
+  - [] Get JamSocket working again.
+  - [] And also get notifications working!

+  - [] Visualize the socket connection to make everything faster in production.
+     - [] Possibly the bottleneck is in connecting to JamSocket?
+  - [-] Finish list in `scream`.
+  - [] Use NTP for time synchronized delivery of messages.
+    - [] Is this good enough for musical timing?
+  - [] Enable via notifications in the test iOS app.
+  - [x] Get messaging working.

 *** `handprint` ***
   - [] Make a little happy hands style paint brush.